 Quite frankly, the idea of haggling in a UK high street store sends shivers down my spine.
-As a reserved English girl, quibbling over price in a busy shop seems rude, brash and embarrassingly un-British.
+As a reserved English girl, quibbling over prices in a busy shop seems rude, brash and embarrassingly un-British.

 But whilst we Brits love to say yes (as well as apologise repeatedly), according to my research on negotiation skills there are actually some occasions when it’s ok to say no. So, without further ado, here are our top 10 places it’s acceptable to haggle in the UK.